 - Court filing fee, including administrative fee: $338 for Chapter 7; $313 for Chapter 13

-- Credit Counseling Fee: The pre-filing credit counseling session and post-filing financial management course are provided by independent organizations who charge a fee, usually $50, but can range anywhere between $25 and $50.
+- Credit counseling fee: The pre-filing credit counseling session and post-filing financial management course are provided by independent organizations that charge a fee, usually $50, but can range anywhere between $25 and $50.
 Your attorney can usually give you the names of services available in your area and online.

 - Attorney’s fee: The fee your attorney will charge is hard to classify and varies across the country.
 In my area, North Texas, attorneys charge a flat fee that about $2,000 to $2,500 for a Chapter 7 straight bankruptcy case and $3,500 for a Chapter 13 repayment plan case.
 Some attorneys charge a bit more when both spouses file one case, when there are lots of creditors, or when there’s business debt involved.